The

 <Data file>: Character string

 Name of the data file used.
-This name was defined by the File Description type.
+This name is defined with the File Description type.

 <Unalterability>: Boolean